Extraocular muscles

 This answer is incorrect.

-This presentation is typical of a paresis of the left lateral rectus.
-Paresis of the right inferior oblique muscle does not present in this way. (
+This presentation is typical of a paresis of the right superior rectus.
+The right oblique rectus is not a real muscle. (

 See References)